Pocklington Canal: History

 There was some debate as to whether the extension from the road into Pocklington should be built, but it was decided to include provision for it in the bill to be put before Parliament, on the understanding that it would only be built if a majority of the shareholders approved.
 Leather estimated the cost for the section to the road, which included eight locks, at £32,032.
 The plan which accompanied the bill showed an extra five locks on the extension into Pocklington.
-The bill became an Act of Parliament on 25 May 1815, which authorised the newly formed Pocklington Canal Company to raise £32,000 by issuing shares, and an extra £10,000 is required, either by subscriptions from the shareholders or by mortgaging the works.
+The bill became an act of Parliament, the Pocklington Canal Act 1815 (55 Geo.
+3. c. lv), on 25 May 1815, which authorised the newly formed Pocklington Canal Company to raise £32,000 by issuing shares, and an extra £10,000 is required, either by subscriptions from the shareholders or by mortgaging the works.
 A management committee was elected at a shareholders meeting held on 19 June, and all the money had been pledged by 7 July.
 Leather acted as engineer, and his first job was to write to Earl Fitzwilliam's agent, to enquire whether the Earl would be building a lock on the Derwent at East Cottingwith.
 As he was not, an entrance lock had to be built, which had not been included in the original estimate.

 The canal was started from the Derwent end, so that sections could be brought into use as they were completed.
 Work progressed quickly, and some of the shareholders protested at the frequency with which calls were made for the money, but a fast build reduced overheads.
 The section to Hagg Bridge opened in August 1816, and the head of navigation was extended to Walbut in the following spring.
 Bad weather prevented Leather from completing the work by the end of 1817, and the canal eventually opened on 30 July 1818.
 The final cost was £32,695, the excess over the original estimate being caused by some additional works which had to be done. £2,495 was borrowed to cover the shortfall, and Leather received a warm vote of thanks from the shareholders.